solislemuslab/minaa/README.md

 `./minaa.exe network0.csv network1.csv bio_costs.csv -b=0.85`

 Here we align network0 with network1 using topological information and the given biological cost matrix, bio_costs.
-Since alpha and gamma were unspecified, they default to 0.5 and 1 respectively.
+Since alpha was unspecified, it defaults to 1.
 Since beta was set to 0.85, 85% of the cost weight is from the topological cost matrix, and 15% is from the given biological cost matrix.

 ## Simulations in the Manuscript